exasol/exasol-driver-lua/doc/developer_guide/developer_guide.md

 This will run all tests and print the test coverage.

-The following environment variables have a default value and can be omitted:
+The following environment variables have a default value and can be omitted when using the Docker container `exasol/docker-db`:

 * `EXASOL_PORT` = `8563`
 * `EXASOL_USER` = `sys`